 Some states require the managing member or manager to sign the LLC Certificate of Formation.
 In other states, such as Delaware, an “Organizer” or “Authorized Person” can sign the LLC Certificate of Formation.

 The question you may have is: How do you know who the members are?
 The members are the owners.
 The members’ names do not need to be listed in the LLC’s Certificate of Formation.
-Instead, that ownership information is contained in the Operating Agreement.
+Instead, the Operating Agreement contains that ownership information.

-Although the legal formation happens at the time the Certificate of Formation is received by the state of incorporation, that delivery alone is not sufficient to ensure the proper filing, because an LLC is not considered legally formed until the Secretary of State attaches the “time and date stamp” and its state file number.
+Although the “legal formation” happens at the time the Certificate of Formation is received by the state of incorporation, that delivery alone is not sufficient to ensure the proper filing.
+An LLC is not considered legally formed until the Secretary of State attaches the “time and date stamp” and its state file number.
 Note that the state file number is different from the IRS Employer ID Number (EIN or Tax ID No.) which is obtained after the incorporation process and is not required for due formation.

 With all of this discussion of Delaware, you may be wondering why a national webinar is focusing this much on a tiny state in the Mid-Atlantic.
 The reason is because although 90+% of the LLCs formed in a home state, in larger deals, banks and sophisticated investors often insist that the LLCs be established in Delaware, where LLC law is highly developed and therefore allows for more predictability.

 Therefore the first decision to make is where to form your LLC.
 The state of formation will control the internal affairs of the LLC.
-Some states, such as Delaware, are favored by lenders or managers of LLCs because their courts provide predictable results and honor the LLC agreement as written.
+Lenders or managers of LLCs favor some states, such as Delaware, because their courts provide predictable results.
+The courts honor the LLC agreement as written.
 You may also want to check the “name availability” in both the domestic state and each foreign state where you will register your LLC.
 If the name of the LLC is not available in a foreign state, then the LLC will need to file under a “forced DBA,” for example, “ABC Capital of Delaware, LLC.”

-In summary, the process of forming an LLC starts by filing a certificate of formation with the Secretary of State, but that is NOT the end of the “formation process”.
+The process of forming an LLC starts by filing a certificate of formation with the Secretary of State, but that is not the end of the “formation process”.
 Usually due formation requires that the LLC also have a signed Operating Agreement.
-It is usually in the Operating Agreement where the purpose of the LLC is set forth.
+The purpose of the LLC is usually set forth in the Operating Agreement.
 Most LLCs have general-purpose clauses (any purpose authorized by law), while some LLCs used in commercial real estate transactions have narrow purpose clauses limited to a particular transaction.